 Sri Srinivasa Perumal Temple

-In 1978, Sri Srinivasa Perumal Temple was declared a National Monument by the Preservation of Monuments Board.
+Sri Srinivasa Perumal Temple was declared a National Monument in 1978.

 |Homam (Each Deity) (2 kinds of Prasadam provided)||$251|

 |30th Day Prayers for a new born child||$51|